Phill Jones

-Phillip Charles George Jones (born 25 January 1974) is a New Zealand former professional basketball player.
-He played in Finland, Italy and Australia, but is best known for his 22 seasons with the Nelson Giants in the New Zealand National Basketball League (NZNBL).
-He also played 14 years for the New Zealand national team.
+Phillip Charles George Jones (born 25 January 1974) is a New Zealand basketball coach and former player.
+He played in Australia, Finland, and Italy, but is best known for his 22 seasons with the Nelson Giants in the New Zealand National Basketball League (NZNBL).
+He also played for 14 years for the New Zealand national team.
+As of 2025, he serves as assistant coach of the Nelson Giants.

 Early life

-Born in Christchurch, Jones grew up in Reefton, where he attended Inangahua College.
+Born in Christchurch on 25 January 1974, the son of John and Carol Jones, Jones grew up in Reefton, where he attended Inangahua College.
 In 1992, Jones moved to Nelson to play high school basketball at Nelson College.